 6. Pine and Evergreens

-Some of the most amazing and invigorating aromas of winter are the evergreens, which fill the air with rich, strong scents that are lovely to the senses and are also quite therapeutic.
+Some of the most amazing and invigorating aromas of winter are the evergreens that fill the air with rich, strong scents.
+This natural aroma therapy is lovely for the senses and is quite therapeutic.
 In fact, not only can we enjoy the scents of evergreens, but we can also drink pine needle tea and eat pine nuts!

 Let’s start with the aromatic health benefits of pine, fir, spruce, and other evergreens.
 Inhaled by breathing in the diffused oil, these evergreens provide a sense of calm and well-being, particularly useful in times of stress.
-As much as we look forward to the holiday season, many people feel stressed during these times, so utilizing the healing power of evergreens is an easy way to dispel unwanted tensions.
-Evergreen oils are also useful to relieve sinuses and inflammatio.
-Additionally, they are energizing and mood-lifting.
+As much as we look forward to the holiday season, many people feel stressed during these times.
+Utilizing the healing power of evergreens is an easy way to dispel unwanted tensions.
+Evergreen oils are also useful to relieve sinuses and inflammation.
+They’re also energizing and mood-lifting.

 If you have access to natural organic pine needles, it’s a great idea to drink a cup of pine tea.
 Traditionally used for thousands of years, pine needle tea is excellent for calming nerves and providing mental clarity.
 It is also a great source of Vitamin C, so is helpful to protect against colds and flu.